 What additional training and mentorship is provided through the fellowship?

-a.
 Fellows will be given support and training by the fellowship program based on six epidemiology-relevant core competencies.
 Past trainings have covered topics like public health ethics, strengths-based leadership, public speaking, data analysis using R, and media training.

-b.
 Beyond support provided by the health district team, all fellows will be assigned an Emory-based academic mentor.
 This is one of the most unique aspects to our program.
 This mentor is an Emory faculty or staff member who has professional experience working with or within Georgia’s public health system.
 Mentorship groups meet regularly to discuss career guidance, project advice, and general mentorship.